 The study concluded in 2016.
 A synopsis of the study is below.
 After the study concluded, I was inspired to learn more about the human body.
-I was able to achieve my additional course work at Chamberlain College of Nursing.
-Two years of Anatomy & Physiology, Applied Kinesiology, Chemistry, Microbiology and Pharmacology, I felt complete.
-I ended my education and started to build my own practice, Body Work by Laureen!
+I was able to achieve my additional coursework at Chamberlain College of Nursing.
+After two years of Anatomy & Physiology, Applied Kinesiology, Chemistry, Microbiology, and Pharmacology, I felt complete.
+I ended my education and started to build my own practice, in my darling Tiny House!

 Elizabeth is a graduate of Gwinett College in Sandy Springs.
 Her specialties include neuromuscular therapy (NMT), Swedish massage, myofascial release, and injury rehabilitation and recovery.
 She believes wholeheartedly in the ability of massage to enrich the lives of everyone.
 Every body is unique, that's why Elizabeth takes a collaborative approach in working with her clients.
 This starts with great communication.
 In developing strong relationships, she is able to partner with recipients to discover what each body needs and help them develop a closer relationship with their own anatomy.